Welcome to the Transportation Department

 Bus Transportation Information

-Requests for Alternate Busing Forms for the 2024-25 school year must be submitted directly to Transportation no later than Friday, August 2, 2024.
-Fully completed forms are needed for each student and stated guidelines must be met before approval.
-While we will accept alternate forms after this date, please be aware requests are less likely to be accepted because bus routes and rosters have been established, and room is frequently not available.
-Approved requests received after August 2, 2024 will not be processed until five (5) days after the start of the school year.
+Requests for Alternate Busing Forms for the 2025-26 school year must be submitted directly to Transportation no later than Friday, August 1, 2025.
+Fully completed forms are needed for each student, and stated guidelines must be met before approval.
+While we will accept alternate forms after this date, please be aware that requests are less likely to be accepted because bus routes and rosters have been established, and room is frequently not available.
+Approved requests received after August 1, 2025, will not be processed until five (5) days after the start of the school year.

 Student/Parent Handbook